zeelsheladiya/Zedium/README.md

 <img src="use_sc/vid-2.gif" align="left" width="200" hspace="10" vspace="10">

 - Here as you can see.
-You can directly read Medium Story by just sharing the story with this app.
+You can directly read unlimited Medium Story by just sharing the story with this app.

 <br />